My Golden Life: Main

 He is the only heir to Haeseong Group and the head of Strategic Planning Team.
 He is a third generation chaebol who has returned from the US after finishing his MBA.
 He is a gentleman with admirable physique and elegance.
 He takes pride in the fact that he practices Noblesse Oblige unlike other chaebols who like to power trip.
-When the "perpetrator" of an accident involving his car, Seo Ji-An, is later revealed to be his younger sister, 'Choi Eunseok,' his life takes a new turn.
+When the "perpetrator" of an accident involving his car, Seo Ji-An, is later revealed to be his younger sister, 'Choi Eun-seok', his life takes a new turn.